 statistics education - refers to the curriculum, instruction, and assessment in the teaching and learning of statistics.

-SPSS

-RStudio

-Effect

-Performance of Students

-Data Management Class

-Flexible Learning
+RStudio - “R is a language and environment for statistical computing and graphics” (R Core Team, 2020).
+R is open source and can be used in a wide array of statistical (linear and nonlinear modeling, classical statistical tests, time-series analysis, classification, clustering, etc.) and graphical techniques that can be extended with the use packages.

+Performance of Students - Student performance may be assessed along a variety of dimensions such as the scores in the pre-test and post-test.

+Data Management Class – Data management is a chapter in the course content of the general education subject, Mathematics in the modern world.

+Flexible Learning - Flexible learning for higher education institutions involves a combination of digital and non-digital technology, which according to CHED, doesn't necessarily require being connected to the internet.
+Flexible learning “ensures the continuity of inclusive and accessible education when the use of traditional modes of teaching is not feasible, as in the occurrence of national emergencies.”

-REVIEW OF RELATED LITERATURE
+CHAPTER II REVIEW OF RELATED LITERATURE

-This part focuses on the chosen literature which I think are most relevant in my study.
-After reviewing significant literature, there are two themes I have generated: a) the necessity of statistics education and its current landscape and b) R using RStudio in teaching statistics.
-These will be discussed in the following sections of the paper.

 The Necessity of Statistics Education and its Current Landscape

 The book entitled International Handbook of Research in Statistics Education edited by Ben-Zvi, Makar, and Garfield (2018) offers a wide array of topics concerning statistics which best fit in this section.
 The book has three main parts which are interrelated to each other: Part I: Statistics, Statistics Education, and Statistics Education Research; Part II: Major Contributions of Statistics Education Research; and Part III: Contemporary Issues and Emerging Directions.